-- You will have to pay the full council tax bill if you have more than £6,000 in savings or investments (some savings/investments are exempt).
+- You will have to pay the full council tax bill if you have more than £6,000 or £16,000 if you are of pensionable age in savings or investments (some savings/investments are exempt).

 - We have removed the second adult rebate, where some people used to get a reduction on their council tax bill if another adult, who wasn’t their partner, lived with them.

 Other support to help pay your council tax